 - Knowing your campaign goals from the outset

 - Working alongside an expert influencer marketing agency who can take the reigns so you can [insert your business expertise] while they manage the campaign

 How large is the influencer market?

 Influencer marketing is a massive industry and is only growing.
 There are many reasons that this market continues to boom, some of which include Gen-Z and Millennials taking purchasing recommendations from peers and friends over direct brand ads, ad blocking software impinging brand success, the power of authentic messages shared with engaged, loyal audiences, and more.
-Amazon products are a good example, especially the promotion of blue light blocking glasses on YouTube.
 Due to the shift away from traditional marketing, the industry is slated to be a $5–10 billion industry within the next 5 years.